 These chemicals in the form of gases cause lung irritation and may trigger asthma.
-They are commonly found in liquid form in cold drinks and fruit juice concentrates, but also in wine and sprayed onto foods to keep them fresh and prevent discoloration or browning.
+They are commonly found in liquid form in processed cold drinks and fruit juice concentrates to extend their shelf-life.
+Also in most wines and sprayed onto cut foods to keep them fresh and prevent discoloration or browning.
 They are used to preserve smoked and processed meats, dried fruit (apricots) and salads.
 In the solid form, sulphites can cause urticaria when ingested. ( E220 – E227)

-Sulphur dioxide, Sodium sulphite, Sodium bisulphite, Potassium bisulphite and Potassium metasulphite.
+Sulphur dioxide, Sodium sulphite, Sodium bisulphite, Potassium bisulphite and Potassium metabisulphite.

 Benzoic acid and Parabens

 Benzoates and Parabens have antibacterial and anti fungal properties for prevention of food spoilage.
 These agents are added to pharmaceutical and food products such as drinks (sugar free Coke) and occur naturally in prunes, cinnamon, tea and berries.
 They may cause urticaria, asthma and angioedema.
 (E 210 – E 219 )

 Fat and oils in food turn rancid when exposed to air.
 Synthetic phenolic antioxidants (BHA and BHT) prevent this spoilage happening but can trigger asthma, rhinitis and urticaria.
 (E320 – 321 )

 Butylated hydroxyanisole (BHA) and Butylated hydroxytoluene (BHT)).

 Flavour enhancers (to enhance food palatability)

 Aspartame a low calorie sweetener can occasionally trigger urticaria (nettle rash), itchy hives and swelling of the body.